Acts 20 Lesson

 FISHING WHERE THE FISH ARE

-He tells us this parable to prepare us for the fact that when we share the gospel, some will be receptive but many more will not be.
-He does not want us to become discouraged.
+He told this parable to prepare us for the fact that when we share the gospel, we are not always going to be successful.

 HANDLING REJECTION